owanturist/react-impulse/README.md

 The `watch` function creates a React component that subscribes to all `Sweety` instances calling the [`Sweety#getState`][sweety__get_state] method during the rendering phase of the component.

-The `Counter` component enqueues a re-render whenever the `count`'s state changes, for instance, when the `Counter`'s button clicks:
+The `Counter` component below enqueues a re-render whenever the `count`'s state changes, for instance, when the `Counter`'s button clicks:

 ```tsx
 const Counter: React.FC<{